aaronpk/oauth-client-intermediary-metadata/oauth-client-intermediary-metadata.md

 In some applications of OAuth, an OAuth client is acting on behalf of one or more intermediary or user-facing applications, and is not the entity that the user has an established relationship with.

-In the traditional OAuth model, a client_id represents only one application, and so the consent screen lists just one third party: the OAuth client.
+In the traditional OAuth model, a `client_id` represents only one application, and so the OAuth consent screen lists just one third party: the OAuth client.
 In these cases, it is not appropriate to list only the actual OAuth client or only the user-facing application.
 Listing only the actual OAuth client would be confusing to the user, since the user does not have a relationship with this entity.